ImangazalievM/CleanArchitectureManifest/README.md

 No, you don't need to create interface for Presenters or Interactors, because it creates additional problems and has no advantages.
 There are some of the problems created by using redundant interfaces:

 - If we want to add new method or change existing one, we need to change the interface.
-Also we need to change implementation of the interface.
+Also, we need to change implementation of the interface.
 It takes quite some time, even using such a powerful IDE as Android Studio.
 - Using of additional interfaces makes code navigation more difficult.
 For example, if you want to open an implementation of a Presenter method from Activity, then you go to a method definition in the interface.
 - The interface doesn't improve code testability.
 You can easily replace Presenter's implementation to it's mock, using any mocking library.